Kirito130/FDU-Career-Exploration/DOCUMENTATION.md

 ## Overview

-The O*NET Careers App is a production-ready command-line application that provides personalized career guidance by matching user competencies and academic majors with relevant occupations from a pre-populated O*NET database.
+FDU Careers Exploration is a production-ready command-line application that provides personalized career guidance by matching user competencies and academic majors with relevant occupations from a pre-populated O*NET database.
 The application uses a simplified 3-table database structure for optimal performance and reliability.

 ## Features